-When is a door more than a door?
 When they double as pieces of sculpture as they do in new collections from the Italian firm Bertolotto Porte.
 For the new introductions, Casa Zen and Constellazioni, the company tapped Elio Garis, a multi-talented artist, to add to the company’s collections of high-design doors.

 He turned to a pair of sandy sources for inspiration for Casa Zen.
 For the doors, he carves and shapes each in a way that recalls the wind blowing through sand as it constantly shapes and re-shapes surfaces.
 The work also evokes the raked sand in Japanese rock gardens.
 The result is a wholly unique object offered in molten glass in a range of hues: white, red, blue, brown, black, orange and green, with either a matte or glossy finish.
 Sliding and retractable models are also options and custom requests can also be accommodated.